 - Remove unused commented code which you left as it is while doing code.

-- Write generalize code which can be reusable.
+- Write generalized code which can be reusable.

 - Do proper casting only when it’s needed.

-- Loops directly impact on performance.
+- Loops directly impact performance.
 Try to avoid it or check the other solutions.

 - Use basic oops fundamentals as possible as you can.
 It will provide you overall clean architecture.

-- Do code review once you developed the functionality or module or page.
+- Do code review once you develop the functionality or module or page.

 Below are the features of using SonarLint –

 - Instant feedback: On-the-fly!
-Issues or mistakes are detected and reported instantly while you code, same like a spell-checker tool.
+Issues or mistakes are detected and reported instantly while you code, the same as a spell-checker tool.

 - Know what to do: SonarLint accurately finds the location where the problem is and gives you recommendations/solutions on how to fix it.

-- Learn from your mistakes: Clean texts let you understand issues in details and improves your coding standards.
+- Learn from your mistakes: Clean texts let you understand issues in detail and improve your coding standards.

 - Uncover old issues: Check issues were already existing, and fix them before committing your code.

-SonarQube (formerly known as Sonar) is an open source tool suite to measure and analyze to the quality of source code.
-It is developed in Java but can able to analyse the code in about 20 different programming languages.
+SonarQube (formerly known as Sonar) is an open-source tool suite to measure and analyze the quality of source code.
+It is developed in Java but is able to analyze the code in about 20 different programming languages.

 Below are the features of using SonarQube –

-One place to implement a shared vision of code quality for programmers, tech leads, managers and executives in the management of some to several thousand projects.
+- Centralize Quality One place to implement a shared vision of code quality for programmers, tech leads, managers, and executives in the management of some to several thousand projects.

-SonarQube integrates with the entire DevOps toolchain including build systems, CI engines, promotion pipelines… using webhooks and its comprehensive RestAPI.
+- DevOps Integration SonarQube integrates with the entire DevOps toolchain including build systems, CI engines, promotion pipelines… using webhooks, and its comprehensive RestAPI.

-StyleCop analyses used to the consistency of source code.
-It enforces developers to follow the specific set of rules to maintain consistency in code.
-It can be execute from inside of Visual Studio or integrated into an MSBuild project.
+StyleCop analyses the consistency of source code.
+It enforces developers to follow a specific set of rules to maintain consistency in code.
+It can be executed from inside of Visual Studio or integrated into an MSBuild project.
 StyleCop has also been integrated into many third-party development tools.

 StyleCop provides a various set of rules which performs to our code.
-You can also customize rules based on your need.
+You can also customize rules based on your needs.
 Below are the set of rules –

-You can add StyleCop to your project via Nuget package manager.
+You can add StyleCop to your project via the NuGet package manager.

-ReSharper contains various kind of extensions/tools to perform a different type of checks.
+ReSharper contains various kinds of extensions/tools to perform different types of checks.